barbararoehrnbauer/LocalKinematics_ESNs/README.md

 # ESN Simulation Code – Abaqus and MATLAB Scripts for Electrospun Fiber Network Generation, Post-Processing, and Kinematic Analysis

 ## Overview
-The manuscript introduces a numerical and continuum-mechanics-based workflow to quantify local surface kinematics in electrospun fiber networks (ESN).
+The article "A continuum mechanics based framework to quantify local kinematics in electrospun networks for mechanobiological investigations"  introduces a numerical and continuum-mechanics-based workflow to quantify local surface kinematics in electrospun fiber networks (ESN).
 The repository provides the simulation and post-processing scripts used to generate the numerical ESN models, extract nodal coordinate data, render virtual ESN image sequences, and compute the local kinematic quantities reported in the manuscript.

-Until the manuscript is formally published, users should cite the manuscript title and authors listed below.
-After publication, this section should be updated with the journal name, DOI, and final citation.
+This repository can be cited useing DOI XXXXXXX.

 ### Authors